 The Victorian Heritage Database advises that the facility is the best example of a 'Garden Cemetery' in Victoria along with it being considered as the best example of a Victorian 'Goldfields Cemetery' still in use.

-Historical Graves Walk
+Historical Graves Walking Tour

 The Beechworth Public Cemetery was established in 1856 and contains the graves of many of Beechworth’s pioneers.
 Several of these graves can be visited by following a marked route around the Cemetery commencing at the main gates.